-Prioritising interventions that influence the way work is organised and the work environment, will have the biggest impact towards creating a healthy workplace.
+Prioritising interventions that influence the way work is organised and the work environment will have the biggest impact on creating a healthy workplace.

 Monitor and review

-It is important to monitor the implementation of work health and wellbeing strategies to make sure your interventions are working.
-If you are not achieving positive results you may need to review your interventions.
+It is important to monitor the implementation of work health and wellbeing strategies to make sure they are working.
+If you are not achieving positive results you may need to review them.

 Share successes and learnings with management and workers.
 This can increase engagement, innovation, improve efficiency and contribute to future success.

-Consider reviewing your interventions if there is an organisational change, new processes being introduced, a workplace incident occurs or a new risk is identified.
+Consider reviewing your interventions if there is an organisational change, new processes are introduced, a workplace incident occurs or a new risk is identified.

-The review intervention tool will guide you in how to review the effectiveness and impacts of your interventions.
+The review intervention tool (PDF, 2.77 MB) will guide you in reviewing the effectiveness and impacts of your interventions.

 Consider how work health and wellbeing will be evaluated in the planning phase by identifying:

-- The changes you want to see.
-Consider getting input from your management about the organisations goals and objectives for implementing work health and wellbeing.
+- the changes you want to see.
+Get input from management about the organisation’s goals and objectives for work health and wellbeing

-- How the changes will be measured.
-For example, if your goal is to improve stay at work rates, data collected would measure the amount of time off work, post injury.
+- how the changes will be measured.
+For example, if your goal is to improve stay at work rates, collect data to measure how much time people need off work after an injury